 Legal gambling options in North Carolina

-Real money online casinos are not a legal option in North Carolina.
-However, North Carolinians can play a variety of casino games online at social and sweepstakes casinos like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints.
+Real money online casinos are not legal in North Carolina though retail casinos could become a reality by the end of this legislative session.
+Meanwhile, North Carolinians can play a variety of casino games online at social and sweepstakes casinos like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints.
 There are also three tribal casinos in North Carolina.
 Harrah’s Cherokee and Harrah’s Cherokee Valley River each feature slots, blackjack, roulette, craps, and other casino favorites, while Catawba Two Kings Casino has slots and electronic table games.

-Wagering on sports is legal in North Carolina, albeit in a limited way.
+Betting on sports is legal in North Carolina in a limited way but will be expanding in 2024.
 The only places to bet on sports in the state are at the retail sportsbooks at the two Cherokee-operated casinos in the western part of the state and at the Catawba Nation’s Two Kings Casino in Kings Mountain just outside of Charlotte.
-Meanwhile, lawmakers are considering legislation to legalize online sports betting in North Carolina.
-In fact, North Carolina residents may be able to start betting online as soon as Jan.
+Gov. Roy Cooper signed legislation in June to legalize online sports betting in North Carolina.
+North Carolina residents could start betting online as soon as Jan.
 8, 2024.